 Use a sharp serrated knife in a careful sawing motion to divide the log into three equal pieces.

 Then cut each third into thirds.
-Use a sawing motion back and forth to avoid squishing the spiral.
+Use a sawing motion to avoid squishing the spiral.

 Top the rolls with dollops of the remaining pizza sauce, mozzarella cheese, and mini pepperoni.

-Remove the pan from the oven and carefully remove the pizza pinwheels out of the pan and onto a cooling rack.
+Bake until the cheese is well browned on top, then remove the pan from the oven and carefully lift the pizza pinwheels from the pan and onto a cooling rack.
 This allows steam to escape and air to circulate around them so they don't get soggy.

 Let the pizza pinwheels cool a little bit before you begin tearing them apart.
 The cheese and sauce inside are very hot and you don't want to burn your fingertips with the steam that escapes!